redshield923/log-service/README.md

 The basic functionality is:

 - Logs posted in to the service and stored in a database.
-- Ability to view all logs, given a service name or id, including filtering
+- Ability to view all logs, given an index name, including searching over multiple indexes
-- Associate log line(s) to a ticket, where the endpoint of the ticket system is provided
-- Delete logs (admin users only)
+- Delete logs (Admin users only)
+- Create, Update and Delete Users (Admin only)

 # Running the application

 A number of ways to run the application are provided.

+Note: The following browsers are supported to run:
+- Edge
+- Chrome
+- Firefox

+Safari does not work!

 ## Prerequisites